sruffner/figurecomposer/windist/fc_readme.txt

 Besides the libraries that come with the Java runtime environment, FigureComposer relies on two third-party libraries:
 1) The Java Matlab IO (JMatIO) package makes it possible to read in and parse Matlab FIG files, which are really MAT files in disguise.
 See also jmatio-LICENSE.txt
-2) The iText PDF library is required to export FypML figures as PDF documents.
+2) The iTextPDF 5.5 library is required to export FypML figures as PDF documents.
 It is being used under the GNU Affero General Public License.
 See also itextpdf-agpl.txt.
+3) FC relies on the JFreeSVG library (https://www.jfree.org/jfreesvg/index.html) to export FypML figures as Scalable Vector Graphics (SVG).

 We rely on two freeware Windows tools to repackage the FigureComposer application as a Win32 executable and distribute it in a convenient self-extracting installer: